 Steamboat Springs, Colorado

-There are restrooms and a heated area for changing onsite.
-While there are no dining options, food can be brought in and eaten at the picnic areas; just note that glass is not permitted.
+There are restrooms and a heated area for changing on-site but no dining options.
 Overnight cabin rentals are available, as are campsites.

 9. Old Town Hot Springs